 - Pour batter into a lightly greased 9-inch square baking pan.
 Use the back of the spoon to smooth batter into the pan.

-- Bake for 20-25 minutes, until the crust is light-brown and a toothpick inserted in the center comes out clean.
+- Bake for 25 minutes, or until the crust is light-brown and starting to brown around the edges.
+And a toothpick inserted in the center comes out clean.
 Remove from the heat and let cool for about an hour before slicing.

 Video